inf112-v19/5.4/README.md

 *Greetings!
 My name is Jerimiah Fink, and I want to share with you my personal creed.
 What is the most admirable creature on God's green Earth?
 Why, it's the bee!
 Have you ever seen a bee on vacation?
 Have you ever seen a bee take a sick day?
 Well, my friends, the answer is no!
 So I say, be… the bee!
 Be the bee!*

-A digital adaptation of the hilarious, groundbreaking board game "Robo Rally".

 ----
 ## How to run (IntelliJ)